Skip to main content

 • For owners — One app for your brand; customers pick the store; you manage which locations are live and see orders and analytics by location.

-• For evaluators — Clear tenant (company) and location model; no cross-tenant data; location is required for ordering and kitchen display.
+• For evaluators — Clear tenant (company) and location model; no cross-tenant data; location is required for ordering and kitchen display; additional locations are billed transparently.

 For how data flows from Square into the app and panel, see Integration flow and Square integration.